Causal Temporal Regime Structure Learning: EXPERIMENTS

 \subsection{Biosphere–Atmosphere data}

-We apply CASTOR to Biosphere atmosphere data\footnote{FLUXNET Dataset San Luis site, Argentina published by \citep{sanluis}}.
-The objective is to demonstrate the practical utility of CASTOR in a real-world scenario.

-\citep{krich2021functional} employ this type of data to learn causal relations between six variables (global radiation ($R_g$), air temperature ($T_{air}$), net ecosystem exchange (NEE), vapor pressure deficit (VPD), sensible heat (H), latent heat flux (LE)) under climate change conditions.
-They utilize the causal discovery model PCMCI+ for windows of three months (with one overlapping month) to learn causal relations.
-The objective of our experiments is to automate the learning of causal graphs and regime partitions.
-In other words, instead of assuming that the causal graph changes every three months and applying a causal discovery method at that interval, we provide MTS of one year's length to CASTOR and we let the model (CASTOR) decide when the causal graph changes and which months are more similar.
-Although we initially set a window length of three months, CASTOR stabilizes after a few iterations in a state with two regimes.
+We apply CASTOR to biosphere‐atmosphere data from the FLUXNET dataset (San Luis site, Argentina \citep{sanluis}) to demonstrate its real‐world utility. \citet{krich2021functional} used these data to learn causal relations among six variables, global radiation ($R_g$), air temperature ($T_{air}$), net ecosystem exchange (NEE), vapor pressure deficit (VPD), sensible heat (H), and latent heat flux (LE), by running PCMCI+ on three‐month windows (with one overlapping month).
+Our goal is to automate causal graph learning and regime partitioning.
+Rather than assume a fixed three month interval, we provide one year of MTS to CASTOR and let it determine when the causal structure changes and which months are similar.
+Starting with non-overlapping three‐month windows (four initial regimes) and a minimum regime duration of two months, CASTOR converged to two regimes after a few iterations: one grouping Autumn and Winter (April to September) and another for Spring and Summer.
+The described partition is achieved with an accuracy of 85.4\%.\\ An initial observation is all variables appear as parents of global radiation, a counterintuitive result due to causal sufficiency assumption.
+CASTOR interpret global radiation as net radiation.
+Mathematically, we have

-It is essential to note that assuming causal sufficiency in this setting is a difficult assumption, as the biosphere-atmosphere relationship is considerably more complex in reality.
-Consequently, validating the causal sufficiency assumption is challenging, which explains the appearance of some suspicious relationships.
-Nevertheless, we will interpret some of the relations and explain why certain causal relations appear and why others are inverted.

-In our application, we use CASTOR on this MTS data of six variables, aiming to automatically learn the regime partition and the causal graphs.
-Initiating with non-overlapping windows of three months (4 initialed different regimes) and a minimum regime duration of two months, CASTOR splits the data into two regimes: the first corresponds to the cold regime grouping Autumn and Winter (From April to September), while the second encompasses Summer and Spring.
-The accuracy of this partition is 85.4\%, with some days in the second regime occasionally misclassified as the first one.

-Regarding the causal links, an initial observation is that the strength (represented by thickness) of certain causal relations is greater in the hot regime (yellow) compared to the cold regime (blue).
-Furthermore, all variables in both regimes are identified as parents of global radiation, which is intuitively incorrect.
-However, this observation can be explained by our assumption of causal sufficiency, where we assume observation of all causal variables, which is, in reality, not accurate.
-To explain this result, our model interprets global radiation as the net radiation.
-Mathematically, we have: